aviid/wittex-user/README.md

-# Wittex - Your Complete Logistics Management Solution
+# Wittex - Your Complete SaaS Logistics Management Solution

 Wittex is a comprehensive SaaS (Software as a Service) logistics application designed to streamline and optimize your business's supply chain operations.
 With Wittex, you can manage every aspect of your logistics operations efficiently, from inventory management to shipment tracking, all within a single, user-friendly platform.